Stedi-Demos/function-templates/README.md

 npx tsc
 ```

-You can list the available templates with:
+You can list the available templates wit:

 ```bash
 ls ./dist/functions/**/handler.js